-A. a deterioration to water quality and water quality elements as outlined in the Water Framework Directive or updated legislation and should seek to improve water quality where possible;
+a. deterioration to water quality and water quality elements as outlined in the Water Framework Directive or updated legislation and should seek to improve water quality where possible;

-B. unacceptable risks to water quality arising from the storage and use of hazardous substances.
+b. unacceptable risks to water quality arising from the storage and use of hazardous substances.

-6.1.4 SOIL QUALITY AND EROSION (POLICY CRAN9)
+SOIL QUALITY AND EROSION (POLICY CRAN9)

+6.41.
 Soils are an essential finite resource on which important ecosystem services such as food production, are dependent on.
 They therefore should be enhanced in value and protected from adverse effects of unacceptable levels of pollution.
 According to the Agricultural Land Classification map London and the South East (ALC007) produced by Natural England the settlement of Cranleigh is surrounded by Good to Moderate agricultural land.
-Development on the highest quality Agricultural land should be avoided under the NPPF.
-DEFRA produced a code of practice "Safeguarding our Soils" strategy in 2008 (currently being updated), for the sustainable use of soils on construction sites which should be adhered to as a minimum on construction sites.
+Development on the highest quality Agricultural land should be avoided under the NPPF (such land is referred to as 'best and most versatile').
+DEFRA produced a code of practice "Safeguarding our Soils" strategy in 2009 for the sustainable use of soils on construction sites which should be adhered to as a minimum on construction sites.

+6.42.
 High quality agricultural soils should, where possible be protected from development (including the impacts on soil erosion through, for example, surface water flooding) and where a large area of agricultural land is identified for development then planning should consider using the poorer quality areas in preference to the higher quality areas.

-• Local Plan Part One Policy NE1: Biodiversity and Geological Conservation
+- Local Plan Part One Policy NE1: Biodiversity and Geological Conservation - Local Plan Part Two Policy DM15: Development in rural areas